liaoelton/emu/README.md

 -   Rate limiting
 -   Set up configuration options using environment variables
 -   Deployed on Vercel (https://emu-ugq2.vercel.app/)
+    -   Note: The `/blocks` endpoints might return a 504 error if the request takes longer than 10 seconds due to Vercel's free plan timeout.
+(Todo: Deploy on GCP Cloud Run, but currently facing issues with its payment system)
+    -   Note: The db supports the blockHashes search from slot `280766471` to `280763534`.
 ## Architecture

 ### Backend (Express.js)